-This solution is based on that the user is authenticated towards a trusted third party that integrates with QlikView using a predefined API called WebTicket.
-The use of a WebTicket enables the third party system to transfer the user to the QlikView platform in a secure way.
+In this solution, the user is authenticated towards a trusted third-party that integrates with QlikView using a predefined API called WebTicket.
+The use of a WebTicket enables the third-party system to transfer the user to the QlikView platform in a secure way.
 The authenticity of the authenticating server is ensured by the use of IP address filters or authentication.